aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/rectangle/_index.md

 {{% alert color="primary" %}}

 Like previous topics, this one is also about adding a shape and this time the shape we will discuss about is **Rectangle**.
-In this topic, we have described that how developers can add simple or formatted rectangles to their slides using Aspose.Slides for Java.
+In this topic, we have described that how developers can add simple or formatted rectangles to their slides using Aspose.Slides for Node.js via Java.

 {{% /alert %}}